fatimih/portfolio-site-2025/NOTES.md

 - Keep shared layout components in `components/layout/`
 - Use `pages/` for top-level routes only
 - Place `base.css` in `styles/` and import into `main.jsx`
+- Added `src/features/` folder as a placeholder for domain-specific feature modules.
+See `src/features/README.md` for detailed guidance on usage and structure.